LowellObservatory/LDTObserverTools/doc/help/dfocus.rst

-      -h, --help       show this help message and exit --flog FLOG      focus log to use (default: last) (default: last) --thresh THRESH  threshold for line detection (default: 100) (default: 100.0) --nodisplay      DO NOT launch Preview.app to display plots (default: True)
+      -h, --help       show this help message and exit --flog FLOG      focus log to use (default: last) (default: last) --thresh THRESH  threshold for line detection (default: 100) (default: 100.0) --nodisplay      DO NOT launch Preview.app to display plots (default: False)